Emmanuel-Agyemang-rgb/Emmanuel-Agyemang-rgb.github.io/README.md

 ## Key Insights

-- Revenue more than **doubled over the period**  From $82K in January to $166K in June, a **104% increase**
+- Revenue more than doubled over the period  From $82K in January to $166K in June, a 104% increase
-- The three stores are **remarkably balanced**: each brings in roughly a third of total revenue, within $7K of each other.It shows growth isn't being carried by one location
+- The three stores are remarkably balanced: each brings in roughly a third of total revenue, within $7K of each other.It shows growth isn't being carried by one location
-- **Coffee and tea make up ~67% of all revenue**, with Barista Espresso and Brewed Chai tea the two single biggest product types
+- Coffee and tea make up ~67% of all revenue, with Barista Espresso and Brewed Chai tea the two single biggest product types
-- Sales are heavily concentrated in the morning: the **7-10am window drives ~40% of daily revenue**, with a sharp drop-off after 11am
+- Sales are heavily concentrated in the morning: the 7-10am window drives ~40% of daily revenue, with a sharp drop-off after 11am
-- Weekends trail weekdays slightly in revenue, and **Lower Manhattan has the highest average order value** ($4.81) of the three stores
+- Weekends trail weekdays slightly in revenue, and Lower Manhattan has the highest average order value ($4.81) of the three stores

 ## Recommendations